sylviamn/Linux-Server-Configuration/README.md

   3. Changed permission of moved file so owner can read and write file `chmod 600 ~/.ssh/udacity_key.rsa`
   4. Securely logged in to server `ssh -i ~/.ssh/udacity_key.rsa root@52.25.83.208`

+2. **Add "grader" and Set Permissions**
+  1. While still logged in securely to server, in terminal run command ``

 ##Resources##